-- 9. Contractor agrees to indemnify and save and hold harmless the Board of Regents of the Nevada System of Higher Education, the Nevada System of Higher Education, (the University, College, or other appropriate name), their agents, officers, and employees harmless from any and all claims, causes of action, or liability arising from the performance of this agreement by Contractor or Contractor's agents, officers, or employees. - 10.
-Insurance Coverage: Contractor shall, at Contractor's sole expense, procure, maintain, and keep in force for the duration of the Contract the following insurance conforming to the minimum requirements specified below.
-Unless specifically noted herein or otherwise agreed to by the (Board, University, College or other appropriate name), the required insurance shall be in effect on or prior to the commencement of work by Contractor and shall continue in force as appropriate until the latter of: - a.
-Final acceptance by the (Board, University, College or other appropriate name) of the completion of this contract; or - b.
-Such time as the insurance is no longer required by the (Board, University, College or other appropriate name) under the terms of this contract.
+Contractor agrees to provide the services set forth in Paragraph (3) at a

+10. Insurance Coverage: Contractor shall, at Contractor's sole expense, procure, maintain, and keep in force for the duration of the Contract the following insurance conforming to the minimum requirements specified below.
+Unless specifically noted herein or otherwise agreed to by the (Board, University, College or other appropriate name), the required insurance shall be in effect on or prior to the commencement of work by Contractor and shall

+Final acceptance by the (Board, University, College or other appropriate

+Such time as the insurance is no longer required by the (Board, University,